A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Theoretical Analysis of SRBA

-The intuition behind considering this quantity is that solving the linear system \eqref{eq:lin_syst} is equivalent to minimizing over $v$ the function $\Psi(z^*(x), v, x)$. \begin{lemma}[Descent on the linear system] Assume that the step sizes $\rho$ and $\gamma$ verify $\rho\leq B_v$ and $\gamma~\leq~C_v\rho$ for some positive constants $B_v$ and $C_v$ specified in the appendix.
+For the variable $v$, the quantity we consider is where $\Psi(z,v,x)$ is defined as The intuition behind considering this quantity is that solving the linear system \eqref{eq:lin_syst} is equivalent to minimizing over $v$ the function $\Psi(z^*(x), v, x)$. \begin{lemma} Assume that the step sizes $\rho$ and $\gamma$ verify $\rho\leq B_v$ and $\gamma~\leq~C_v\rho$ for some positive constants $B_v$ and $C_v$ specified in the appendix.
 Then it holds